dexqy/trailtrove/README.md

-the following is  majiorly a backend project using node express and mongo for the abckend
+the following is  majiorly a backend project using node express and mongo for the backend